 - Add the minced beef, pork, and sausages to the pot and cook at low to medium flame for 10 minutes.

-- Add to freshly chopped tomatoes, followed by the tomato puree and tomato paste into the beef, pork, and sausages mixture.
+- Add freshly chopped tomatoes, followed by the tomato puree and tomato paste, into the beef, pork, and sausages mixture.

 - Throw some brown sugar, dried oregano, and dried basil.

 - Add salt and pepper according to the taste and let it simmer at a low flame.

 Ta-dah!
 Your spaghetti sauce with chunks of meat and veggies is ready to go on top of the boiled spaghetti.
 You’re surely going to enjoy it.

 Can You Make Spaghetti Sauce from Pizza Sauce?
 Hell Yes!